-The makeup of the modern data center, the increased granularity of workloads, and the speed of development are all changing rapidly.
-A typical modern hybrid data center is composed of workloads running both on-premises and in public cloud/laaS, using multiple vendors and utilizing platform as a service (PaaS) either on-premises or in the cloud.
+The makeup of the modern data center, granularity of workloads, and speed of development are changing rapidly.
+A typical modern hybrid data center is composed of workloads running both on-premises and in public cloud / laaS, using multiple vendors and utilizing Platform as a Service (PaaS) either on-premises or in the cloud.
 The amount of workloads running in the public cloud continues to grow.
-Simultaneously, on-premises data centers aren't going anywhere anytime soon.
-Case in point - a recent survey of technology executives showed that when it comes to modern IT environments, about 59% have "some on cloud but most on-premises," with 34% having "mostly cloud but some on-premises."
-Only 7% is "all cloud," but that number is expected to increase dramatically.
+Simultaneously, on-premises data centers aren't going anywhere any time soon.
+Case in point - a recent survey of CIOs by Spiceworks found that 98% of enterprises run on-premise servers.1

-As we can see, enterprises are increasingly adopting DevOps practices and improving their agility.
+Enterprises are increasingly adopting DevOps practices and improving agility.
 Native-cloud services and serverless technology are becoming easier than ever before to implement.
-By using a combination of containers, VMs, and serverless workloads in the cloud, you can be more cost-effective and transformational from a strategic point of view.
+Using a combination of containers, VMs and serverless in the cloud can be cost-effective and transformational from a strategic point of view.

 Security needs to fit into this hybrid cloud paradigm.
 Businesses need to address security at every stage of the DevOps process, from testing, building, and planning, to monitoring, operating, deploying, and releasing new features.
-Moving to the cloud cannot be a stumbling block that prevents success.
+Hybrid cloud data centers cannot be stumbling blocks that prevent success.

-Distributed workloads are not well secured, limiting new cloud technology usage

-Many enterprises today have to protect workloads that are distributed across on-premises, colocation, and multiple public cloud/laaS platforms.
+Distributed workloads are not well secured, limiting new cloud technology usage Most enterprises have to protect workloads that are distributed across on-premises, co-location and multiple public cloud / laaS platforms.
 They are struggling to keep these workloads secure with traditional on-premises network security models.

-Matters are made more challenging when you attempt to deploy new cloud-based tools and techniques to secure the new cloud technologies.
+Matters are made more challenging when you attempt to deploy new cloud based tools and techniques to secure the new cloud technologies.
 The levels of complexity multiply, as businesses attempt to enforce different security controls in different environments and introduce risk by deploying these controls without adequate visibility.

-In other words, the cloud - which is meant to make enterprises more dynamic, agile, fast, and innovative - is now putting many organizations at risk.
+In other words, the cloud, which is meant to make enterprises more dynamic, agile, fast and innovative, is now putting many organizations at risk.
 With a lack of relevant cloud-focused security tools, enterprises are limited in their ability to embrace this new technology without causing blind spots and more challenges.